annaturupi/Assignments-2018/Lab06.md

 # Lab session #6: Interacting with users and services in the Cloud

+This hands-on session continues the previous lab sessions where you deployed a basic web app that interacts with students interested in joining your new Cloud Computing course.

 * [Task 6.1: How to provide your services through a REST API?](#Tasks61)
 * [Task 6.2: How to provide our service combined with third-party services?](#Tasks62)
 * [Task 6.3: Using Advanced Analytics as a Service in the Cloud](#Tasks64)